roberttwomey/ema-ml-art/README.md

 # Addenda
 ## CMU Collaboration

-We will have a couple of opportunities to interact with a similar class running this Spring at Carnegie Mellon University, as well as making a joint, online, public-facing exhibition for excellent student work (opt-in).
+We may have a couple of opportunities to interact with a similar class running this Spring at Carnegie Mellon University, as well as making a joint, online, public-facing exhibition for excellent student work (opt-in).
 More info coming soon!

 # References